Nonpoint Source Pollution

 LTBB is beginning to address these issues through a nonpoint source assessment and management plan.
 We've identified nonpoint source issues with our surface water quality data, State of Michigan data, and local watershed plans.
 We've met with groups such as Conservation Resource Alliance, Tip of the Mitt Watershed Council, Emmet County Road Commission, Walloon Lake Trust and Conservancy, the Little Traverse Bay Watershed Committee, and Lake Charlevoix Watershed Committee to outline how to manage nonpoint source issues.

-LTBB would like to thank the following for their help and support in this process which began five years ago:
+LTBB would like to thank the following for their help and support in this process which began in 2012:

 Current and former LTBB employees